- New to Withiel.com?

 d If the chairman of a committee does not or refuses to call an extraordinary meeting within 7 days of having been requested by to do so by 2 members of the committee, any 2 members of the committee may convene an extraordinary meeting of a committee.

-b When a motion moved pursuant to standing order 8(a) above has been disposed of, no similar motion may be moved within a further six months.
+b When a motion moved pursuant to standing order 8(a) has been disposed of, no similar motion may be moved within a further six months.

 9. Voting on appointments